tmoens/zebrafish-facility-manager/zf-usage-docs/docs/best-practices/mutations.md

 Let's say you receive a stock from another lab, and it is known to carry smo^hi229Tg: Tg(F5).
 Add it to the system now.
-As soon as it or its offspring are in a tank in your facility - make sure you assign Tg(F5) to that stock and after that the system will take care of moving the stock forward through its progeny.
+As soon as it or its offspring are in a tank in your facility - make sure you assign Tg(F5) to that stock and after that the system will take care of moving the transgene forward through the stock's progeny.

 Of course, if Tg(F5) is not inherited of a particular line of progeny, the system allows you to mark it accordingly.